amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Documentation-Guidelines.md

 ## Knowing the correct audience
 - Include, at the start, who the target audience is, and write documentation that will be understood by that audience.
 - Consider the value that this audience will gain from it, and summarise this as the purpose of the document.
-- If there is a need for technical and non-technical readers, consider breaking it up.
+- If there is a need for technical and non-technical readers, consider breaking it up into relevant sections.

 ## How to keep it up to date
 - Documentation should be reviewed periodically as most types of documentation have a fairly short lifespan.